badoque/PyFCM/README.rst

 *****
 |version| |license|

+Warning: This fork contains modifications on payload to send all information on 'data['data']' field instead of 'notification' (original).
+This was done to be compatible with the module ti.goosh (https://github.com/caffeinalab/ti.goosh)

 Python client for FCM - Firebase Cloud Messaging (Android & iOS)

 Firebase Cloud Messaging (FCM) is the new version of GCM.
 It inherits the reliable and scalable GCM infrastructure, plus new features.
 GCM users are strongly recommended to upgrade to FCM.